ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

-By default, ExpressionEngine's system settings are managed in the Control Panel and stored in the database, but these settings can be overridden with one of 3 configuration files: the site index file, the CP index file, and the main configuration file.
+By default, ExpressionEngine's system settings are managed in the Control Panel and stored in the database, but these settings can be overridden with one of 3 configuration files: the main configuration file, the site index file, and the CP index file.

+The **main configuration file**, found at :file:`system/expressionengine/config/config.php`, is loaded every time the system is run, meaning that config overrides set in :file:`config.php` always affect the system's configuration.

 The **site index file** is the :file:`index.php` file found in the web root of the ExpressionEngine installation.
 This file acts like the gateway to the front-end of the site.
-Since all web requests for a site's front-end pass through the site index file, there are a *limited set* of configuration overrides you can include in this file to alter ExpressionEngine's configuration.
+Since all web requests for a site's front-end pass through the site index file, there are a set of configuration overrides you can include in this file to alter ExpressionEngine's configuration.
 Keep in mind that any overrides set in the site index file only affect the system's behavior for front-end pages.
 (Even if you have :doc:`removed index.php from your site's URLs</urls/remove_index.php>`, all front-end web requests are still handled by the site index file.)

+.. note:: Overrides available for use in the site index file are limited to :ref:`cp_url <overrides-cp-url>`, :ref:`newrelic_app_name <overrides-newrelic-app-name>`, :ref:`site_404 <overrides-site-404>`, :ref:`site_index <overrides-site-index>`, :ref:`site_name <overrides-site-name>`, :ref:`site_url <overrides-site-url>`, :ref:`template <overrides-template>`, and :ref:`template_group <overrides-template-group>`.

 The **CP index file** is the :file:`admin.php` file also found in the installation's web root.
 The CP index file is similar to the site index